The Island President

+Production and release

 The film was funded by groups including the Ford Foundation, the American Corporation for Public Broadcasting, the John D. and Catherine T. MacArthur Foundation, the Atlantic Philanthropies and the Sundance Institute.

 At the 2011 Toronto International Film Festival, The Island President won the Cadillac People's Choice Documentary Award.

 US rights to The Island President were acquired by Samuel Goldwyn Films.
 The film opened in New York City on March 28, 2012, followed by releases in other US cities, like Los Angeles and San Francisco.